 4 Tips for More Productive Gardening

 - Hydration is key.
-You also want to make sure that you plant your garden near a close water source, that way it’s not a hassle for you to bring your plants that much-needed H2O.
-Place your garden in spot you can easily bring the hose.
+You also want to make sure that you plant your garden near a close water source, that way, it’s not a hassle for you to bring your plants that much-needed H2O.
+Place your garden in a spot you can easily bring the hose.

 - Pick your soil wisely.
 It won’t matter how much care you give your garden if your plants are rooted in soil that doesn’t work for them.
 Defer to a gardening expert with all your queries about the type of plants you want to grow, and they’ll lead you in the right direction.

 - Know when to plant.
-There is nothing worse than seeding your plants too early then having them die because it’s still too cold for them to thrive.
+There is nothing worse than seeding your plants too early—and having them die prematurely—because it’s still too cold for them to thrive.
 Give your produce a better shot at surviving by knowing the frost schedule for your area.
-That way you can plant them right on time during the springtime, and also harvest before the fall frost comes and kills everything.
+That way, you can plant them right on time during the spring and harvest before the fall frost comes and kills everything.